What are NFT (Non-Fungible) token ?

 Trade

-Some of the most popular marketplaces for NFT as of 2021 include Opensea, Rarible, Superare, Nifty gateway, Foundation, Axie Marketplace, Bakeryswap, NFT showroom, VIVE.
+Some of the most popular NFT marketplaces as of 2021 include OpenSea, Rarible, SuperRare, Nifty Gateway, Foundation, Axie Marketplace, BakerySwap, NFT Showroom, and VIVE.

-Different marketplace uses different blockchain, so before venturing into NFT, one must research the trading platform's supported blockchain.
-Ethereum is the popular blockchain network for NFT.
-Some of the other popular Blockchains include Binance Smart Chain, Flow, Tron, EOS, Polkadot, Tezos, Cosmos, WAX
+Different marketplaces use different blockchains.
+Before getting into NFTs, you should research which blockchain your trading platform supports.
+Ethereum is the most popular blockchain for NFTs.
+Other popular blockchains include Binance Smart Chain, Flow, Tron, EOS, Polkadot, Tezos, Cosmos, and WAX.

 What caused the rise of NFT?

-Also, due to the pandemic, many of the industries have suffered very badly.
-For Example, the music industry is heavily hit, and artists cannot earn their income through concerts.
-So artists such as 3lau got creative and started to use NFT to sell their "digital goods."
+The pandemic also hit many industries hard.
+The music industry suffered especially, since artists could not earn income through concerts.
+So artists like 3lau got creative and started using NFTs to sell their "digital goods."

 Where is NFT headed?

-NFT as a cryptocurrency asset is here is stay - we would have to wait and see which markets will benefit from this trend.
+NFT as a cryptocurrency asset is here to stay.
+We will have to wait and see which markets benefit most from this trend.